eclipse-archived/ceylon-lang.org/documentation/1.2/reference/interoperability/java-from-ceylon.md

 ### Accessing instance methods

 1. Java Bean accessors (`get*()` and `set*()` methods) will be treated as Ceylon attributes, and therefore can only be accessed as such.
-1. If there is a Java Bean setter that has no corresponding getter (such as in the older parts of the JDK such as `Vector.size()` and `Vector.setSize()`) then both methods are available as normal Ceylon instance methods.
+2. If there is a Java Bean setter that has no corresponding getter (such as in the older parts of the JDK such as `Vector.size()` and `Vector.setSize()`) then both methods are available as normal Ceylon instance methods.
-1. The `Object.toString()` and `Object.hashCode()` methods are mapped to the respective Ceylon instance attributes `string` and `hash`, and as such are not visible as instance methods.
+3. The `Object.toString()` and `Object.hashCode()` methods are mapped to the respective Ceylon instance attributes `string` and `hash`, and as such are not visible as instance methods.
-1. The `java.lang.Object` type is mapped to the Ceylon type `ceylon.language.Basic` as defined in [type mapping](../type-mapping), therefore the fields and methods defined in `java.lang.Object` are not visible in Ceylon (we might change this in the future).
+4. Other methods declared by `java.lang.Object` are not visible in Ceylon.

-Other instance methods can be accessed as normal Ceylon instance method.
+Other instance methods can be accessed as normal Ceylon instance methods.

 ### Catching Java exceptions